PemastoreIt/Documentation/Documentation.md

 4. **Memory leaks**: Potential bugs causing memory leaks.

    - Solution: Update to the latest version, or examine logs for clues about problematic components.
+5. **DHT traffic**: High DHT traffic causing resource consumption.

+   - Solution: Adjust DHT configuration parameters or limit the scope of DHT announcements.

 ### Diagnostic Tools

-PermastoreIt includes several diagnostic tools to help identify and fix issues:
+PermastoreIt 1.2.0 includes several diagnostic endpoints to help identify and fix issues:

 1. **Logs**: The first place to look for error messages and warnings.